Kenneth City, Florida

 Kenneth City is a town in southern Pinellas County, Florida, between St. Petersburg and Pinellas Park, United States.
-The population was 4,980 at the 2010 US Census.
+It is part of the Tampa–St. Petersburg–Clearwater Metropolitan statistical area (MSA), much more commonly known as the Tampa Bay area.
+The population was 5,047 at the 2020 US census.

 History

-Kenneth City was founded in 1957 by Sidney Colen, a local developer, who named the city after his son Kenneth Wong.
+Kenneth City was founded in 1957 by Sidney Colen, a local developer, who named the town after his son Kenneth D. Colen.
 Following the passage of a 2013 charter modification from a strong mayor to a council-manager form of government, the town hired its first manager since becoming incorporated in 1957.
 Following the March 2014 recruitment of a town manager, the town underwent reorganization intending to bolster its identity and gain recognition among the 23 other municipalities in Pinellas County.

 Geography

+The exact coordinates for the Town of Kenneth City is located at 27°48′58″N 82°42′55″W.

 According to the United States Census Bureau, the town has a total area of 0.7 sqmi, all land.

+Climate

+Kenneth City has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 5,047 people, 1,923 households, and 1,078 families residing in the town.

+As of the 2010 United States census, there were 4,980 people, 1,991 households, and 1,141 families residing in the town.